 When it comes time to sell your home, your realtor will make sure buyers know that there is original finished woodwork underneath the painted trim—the value is still there.
 The same thing applies to hardwood floors—some homeowners have hardwood floors but still choose to cover a carpet from wall to wall.
 If the subsequent buyer prefers hardwood floors, the realtor will make sure they know there is hardwood underneath that carpet.

 Reasons to Paint your Oak Trim White

-• White Enlarges Spaces: White is commonly used to make small spaces appear larger.
+White is commonly used to make small spaces appear larger.
 It tricks the eye into believing there is more space than there is.
 You can use the same trick in your space by using contrasting darker or bolder paint colors on the walls with white trim.
 You will be able to make your space feel more expansive without necessarily having to paint all your walls white.

-• White reflects light and makes the room brighter: If your home has spaces that need more natural light, you can use white to do some of the work.
+If your home has spaces that need more natural light, you can use white to do some of the work.
 Painting your trim white will reflect some of the light in the room and increase the level of light slightly.
 This allows you to experiment with different colors on the wall.
 The trick here is to make everything flow, especially if you’re keeping the trim white throughout and varying the color on the walls.

 When Not to Paint Your Oak Trim White

 While painting your oak trim white is quite acceptable, you might want to rethink this option if you have white walls.
 You can get away with a white wall and white trim, but you will need to make some adjustments to keep your space from looking "washed out."
 Minor changes like filling the wall space with art, photos, and décor can help - but your room may start to look busy.
 Either way, there is a possibility that your place will look too sterile.